rmoesbergen/openwrt-ha-device-tracker/README.md

 * Place the init-script from this repo's init.d directory into /etc/init.d on your device
 * Install python + deps: opkg update && opkg install python3-requests
 * Adjust settings.json to your needs (see below)
+* run 'service presence-detector enable' to enable the service at startup
 * run 'service presence-detector start', or simply reboot

 ## Configuration ##